 Uzbekistan is one of those countries where the average people would have the problem to place on the map.
-But, it’s an amazing country.
+But it’s a fantastic country.

 They even got a high-speed train these days in Uzbekistan now.
 Even Norway didn’t manage to build that yet.